Skip to Content

 LINQ Promenade and High Roller observation wheel

-The LINQ promenade is a popular spur street leading away from the Las Vegas strip to a collection of restaurants, bars, attractions and the popular High Roller observation wheel.
+The LINQ promenade is a spur street leading away from the Strip to a collection of restaurants, bars, attractions and the High Roller observation wheel.
+There’s two great places to eat here, Gordon Ramsay Fish + Chips and Yard House.

 Topgolf MGM Grand booths with targets

-Topgolf near MGM Grand – Photo Courtesy Of Topgolf
+MGM Grand Topgolf – Photo Courtesy Of Topgolf

-Cost: From $40 per hour / per bay (up to 6 people), but more expensive in afternoons and on weekends.
+Cost: From $40 per hour / per bay (up to 6 people), but more expensive on afternoons and weekends.

 Entrance to Titanic Exhibit inside Luxor Hotel

-Inside Luxor where you will find the Titanic Exhibit
+Inside Luxor where you’ll find the Titanic Exhibit

 Cost: Around $35 / adult.